Joey Logano wins Phoenix finale for 3rd NASCAR Cup championship in 1-2 finish for Team Penske | TSN

 Blaney was exhausted after the race, and despite his disappointment was thrilled for the Penske organization.

-“At least a Penske car won it,” said Blaney.
+“At least a Penske car won it,” Blaney said.
 “They put together a great playoffs, and we’re happy.
 If we’re going to race somebody, I’m happy it was him for the championship, and happy to be 1-2 for Roger, three in a row for Roger, super amazing, and Ford.”

 Penske and Ford have won three consecutive Cup Series championships.
 Logano won in 2022 and Blaney won last year.